 If you are invited to an interview/assessment, the recruitment team will ask you if you have any access needs and put them in place for you.

-If you are successful in getting a place on Step Up and have access requirements, then you will be asked to indicate this.
+If you are successful in getting in to our Journalism Talent Pool and have access requirements, then you will be asked to indicate this.
 The BBC’s Disability Access Service can then contact you for an assessment to look at what you need and help implement any reasonable adjustments that may be required.

 ‘There are talented disabled journalists in the BBC working in a variety of roles.
 By putting in place reasonable adjustments, workplace barriers are removed and disabled employees can reach their potential’.
 (Richard Southorn, Disability Access Service Manager)